Budgets aren’t only useful for enterprises and multinational corporations. To scale your business effectively, you need to maintain one too.

 Xero: Most user-friendly business budgeting software

-One of the more intuitive tools of this group, Xero makes budget planning a breeze for the new business owner.
+One of the more intuitive tools of this group, Xero makes budget planning and bookkeeping a breeze for the new business owner.
 The platform also boasts over 1,000 integrations in its marketplace and unlimited users, no matter which plan you go with.

 Sage 50cloud Accounting: Best budgeting software for Windows users

-This cloud-based accounting software for small and medium sized businesses comes with a broad spread of features, including:
+This cloud-based accounting software for small and medium-sized businesses comes with a broad spread of features, including: